 Zebrafish Development: Embryo and Larvae

-Zebrafish development, including organogenesis, occurs extremely fast.
-This rapid growth is a primary reason for zebrafish’s application in research.
+The Zebrafish developmental stages, including organogenesis, occurs extremely fast.
+This rapid growth is a primary reason for the growth of zebrafish research.

 Below we cover the different stages of Zebrafish development and explain a few key biological facts.

 Embryogenesis of zebrafish can be divided into eight periods: